Creative Ways to Dye Easter Eggs

 Shaving Cream Easter Eggs

-Editor's Tip: If you're planning to eat the decorated eggs, substitute a packaged whipped cream for the shaving cream.
+Editor's Tip: If you're planning to eat the eggs, make whipped cream dyed Easter eggs!
+Simply substitute a packaged whipped cream for the shaving cream.

 Tissue Paper Eggs

 Create pretty Easter egg designs by cutting your own patterns from colorful tissue paper.
 Try decorative edges, floral looks, or basic zigzags.
 Brush a thin coat of decoupage medium onto an egg.
 Position the tissue paper cutouts and gently pat into place, starting in the center of a design and working your way out.

 Editor's Tip: It's easiest to start by applying one bigger piece to the center of the egg, then using smaller sections to fill in.

 Fruit and Veggie Eggs